Moneymoney122/boot-script/README.md

 # boot-script

-*the ssh feature of this script is broken at the moment*
+*the ssh feature of this script is broken at the moment.*

 Table of contents: